Louisli0515/MA243-Geometry-Revision/README.md

 * If $V$ is a vector space, with a subspace $W$, then the ***orthogonal complement*** of $W$ in $V$ is the vector subspace $$W^{\perp} = \set{\mathbf{v}\in V:\langle\mathbf{v},\mathbf{w}\rangle = 0,\forall \mathbf{w}\in W}.$$

+#### Eigenvectors and eigenvalues

+* If a matrix has no real eigenvalues, then it is not diagonalisable over the real numbers.
+* Any real polynomial of odd degree has a real root.

 #### Orthogonal matrices and Linear Isometry

 * Let $L:\mathbb{R}^{n}\to\mathbb{R}^{n}$ be a linear map with matrix $A$ with respect to the standard basis.
 Then the following ***are equivalent***: